naqadaqe/naqadaqe.github.io/_posts/2022-07-14-recipe-translation.markdown

 This is the most popular food in Malaysia.

-If you haven't eaten it, you'll embarrassed to say that you've been to here~ We often see many morning markets or restaurants that sell nasi lemak the triangular package.
-Although the size is that big, the taste makes everyone unforgetable.
+If you haven't eaten it, you'll embarrassed to say that you've been to here.
+We often see many morning markets or restaurants that sell nasi lemak in triangular package.
+Although the size isn't that big, the taste makes everyone unforgetable.

 I can be the best spokesperson for nasi lemak!